remix-run/remix/docs/other-api/dev.md

 <aside aria-label="Private GitHub repo templates">
 <docs-info>

-To create a new project from a template in a private GitHub repo, set the `GITHUB_TOKEN` environment variable to a personal access token with access to that repo.
+To create a new project from a template in a private GitHub repo, pass the `--token` flag a personal access token with access to that repo.

 </docs-info>
 </aside>